Skip to main content

 The one meaningful methodological difference is that classic TRIMP applies a small correction based on sex, which our model does not currently take into account.

-• if HRmax and resting HR are specified and the workout is imported from an external service - Accurate calculation
+• the workout is imported from an external service and contains heart rate data → Accurate calculation

-In the Reports section of the browser application, we have the option to select to view the training load statistics from the last time, both on a daily, weekly and monthly basis.
+In the Reports section of the browser application, we have the option to select to view the cardio load statistics from the last time, both on a daily, weekly and monthly basis.

-You can also select a graph showing the training load according to the old RPE method.
+You can also select a graph showing the cardio load according to the old RPE method.

 Training intensity

-From the training load values calculated according to the new algorithm, we also calculate the training intensity.
+From the cardio load values calculated according to the new algorithm, we also calculate the training intensity.
 This can be viewed in the graphs.

 When determining the intensity of a workout using the Accurate calculation method, it is specific that training segments whose heart rate is lower than the average heart rate of the entire workout are not taken into account.
 This ensures that exercise intensity (but only intensity) is not affected by rest segments in interval training, warm up or cool down.